LianAustin/ICS3U-Using-GitHub/README.md

 - **Commit**: This action records changes to the local repository.
 When you commit changes, you are creating a *checkpoint* with a message describing the changes made.
 - **Push**: This action uploads the committed changes from your local repository to the remote repository on GitHub.
-Pushing syncronizes your local changes with the remote repository, allowing others to see the changes and collaborate with you.
-- **Pull**: This action look at the remote repository on GitHub and compares it to your cloned local repository.
-New changes are fetched and merged with your local repository, warning you of any conflicts.
+- **Pull**: This action downloads any new changes from the remote repository since the last sync or clone.
+New changes are merged with your local repository, warning you of any conflicts.
 - **Sync**: This action is combination of all of the above.
 A *Sync* action will commit and push local changes to the remote repo, as well as pull any new changes from the remote repository.

 ### Fixing the GitHub configuration error